Prince2713/organizer-manual/README.md

 If you are reading this, it means you are interested in organizing your own Django Girls event.
 That's awesome!

-In this manual we are going to explain to you how Django Girls works, what you need to do and how to get started.
+In this manual we are going to explain  you how Django Girls works, what you need to do and how to get started.
 So... let's get into details:

 ## What is Django Girls?